neomedia6989/docs-2/docs/clients/pmp.md

       <figcaption></figcaption>
     </figure>

-2. Change the video quality to Maximum by clicking Quality on the left, and choosing "**Maximum**" from the dropdown next to "Video quality" before clicking "Save Changes".
+2. Change the video quality to Maximum by clicking Quality on the left, and choosing **Maximum** from the dropdown next to 'Video quality' before clicking 'Save Changes'.

     <figure markdown>
     ![(../media/clients-pmp-2.png "Select 'Maximum' from the dropdown")](https://docs.blackbeard.media/media/clients-pmp-2.png)